Franciszek Latinik: Biography

-He was born as the son of Antoni Izydor Latinik, high school geography teacher and author of the work Jeografija Galicyi dla szkół ludowych (Geography of Galicia for the People's Schools), and Kornelia née Romer, daughter of Teofil Romer, nobleman and Kraków Uprising participant, and granddaughter of Ignacy Łempicki.
+He was born as the son of Antoni Izydor Latinik, high school geography teacher and author of the work Jeografija Galicyi dla szkół ludowych (Geography of Galicia for the People's Schools), and Kornelia née Romer, daughter of Teofil Romer, nobleman and Kraków Uprising participant, and granddaughter of Ignacy Łempicki, the grandson of Jan Wilhelm Hiż.

 In 1882 he graduated from the Cadets School in Łobzów (currently a part of Kraków) and started service in Austro-Hungarian Army.
 He studied at the Academy of the General Staff in Vienna (1889–1891), also serving in the line, the staffs of the units, and in the General Staff.
-In 1896 he was promoted to Captain, and in 1909 to Major.
+In 1896 he was promoted to captain, and in 1909 to Major.
 In 1909–1913 he commanded his original Cadets School in Łobzów.
 He was the commanding officer of the reserve officer school, lecturer in tactics at the Officer School of Infantry.
 In 1911 he was awarded the rank of Lieutenant Colonel, and in 1913 he was transferred to the 1st Infantry Regiment in Opava to the deputy commander of the regiment.

 After the outbreak of World War I he fought on the Eastern Front.
 He took part in the offensive towards Lublin, he fought near Annopol, Ratoszyn, Kraśnik, Rozwadów and Mielec.
-On September 17, 1914 he took over the command of the 100th Infantry Regiment of Austria-Hungary, with which he initially participated in fights at Nida.
+On September 17, 1914, he took over the command of the 100th Infantry Regiment of Austria-Hungary, with which he initially participated in fights at Nida.
 He then fought at the head of that unit in the Battle of Gorlice on 2–4 May 1915.
 On May 2, 1915, the Regiment participated in the attack on the Pustki Hill, which was one of the main positions of Russian forces north of the city and later in the pursuit actions.
 Also in 1915 Latinik was promoted to the Colonel.
 He then fought on the Romanian front.

 In the spring of 1917 he was transferred to the Italian front, near Soča.
 In the autumn of this year, the brigade under his command took part in the offensive of Caporetto.
 From February 1918 he fought on the Tirol front and took command of the 8th Infantry Brigade.
 In June he was seriously injured.